facebook/prophet/docs/_docs/additional_topics.md

 ### External references

+As we discuss in our [2023 blog post on the state of Prophet](https://medium.com/@cuongduong_35162/facebook-prophet-in-2023-and-beyond-c5086151c138), we have no plans to further develop the underlying Prophet model.
+If you're looking for state-of-the-art forecasting accuracy, we recommend the following libraries:

+* [`statsforecast`](https://github.com/Nixtla/statsforecast), and other packages from the Nixtla group such as [`hierarchicalforecast`](https://github.com/Nixtla/hierarchicalforecast) and [`neuralforecast`](https://github.com/Nixtla/neuralforecast).

+* [`NeuralProphet`](https://neuralprophet.com/), a Prophet-style model implemented in PyTorch, to be more adaptable and extensible.

 These github repositories provide examples of building on top of Prophet in ways that may be of broad interest:

 * [forecastr](https://github.com/garethcull/forecastr): A web app that provides a UI for Prophet.

-* [NeuralProphet](https://github.com/ourownstory/neural_prophet): A Prophet-style model implemented in pytorch, to be more adaptable and extensible.